AnantR777/Data-Driven-Projects/README.md

 # Personal-Projects
-GBM, Vasicek Model Simulations
+GBM, Vasicek Model Simulations - model simulations for stock price and interest rates

-RREF Calculator
+RREF Calculator - for matrices without zero column, can be used to reduce matrices to solve a linear system of equations

-Gaussian Primes Plot
+Gaussian Primes Plot - visualisation of Gaussian primes, modelled complex numbers as objects